/Zo (Enhance Optimized Debugging)

 To set the /Zo compiler option in Visual Studio

 Open the Property Pages dialog box for the project.
-For more information, see Working with Project Properties.
+For more information, see Set C++ compiler and build properties in Visual Studio.

 Select the Configuration Properties, C/C++ folder.